 - Highlight financials

-- Add social proof/case study
+- Add social proof/case studies.

-- Differentiate from competition
+- Differentiate from competition.

-- Show experienced management team
+- Show an experienced management team.